KhankSky37/motogp-be/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ---

-This README should give a good overview of your project.
-Remember to replace placeholders like `<your-repository-url>` and customize details specific to your final implementation.
-Good luck with your interviews!